Trillium: Ecology

 Trilliums are myrmecochorous, that is, ants act as agents of seed dispersal.
 Each seed of a ripe fruit has a white fleshy appendage called an elaiosome.
 Ants are attracted to the elaiosome, so much so they often bore holes into the fruit instead of waiting for it to drop off on its own.
 The ants carry the seeds back to their nest where they eat the elaiosomes and discard the seeds.
 Here the seeds eventually germinate, an average of about 1 meter away from the parent plant.

 For example, the seeds of Trillium camschatcense and T. tschonoskii are collected by ant species Aphaenogaster smythiesi and Myrmica ruginodis.
 Sometimes beetles interfere with the dispersal process by eating the elaiosomes, which makes the seeds less attractive to ants.

 Yellow jackets (Vespula spp.) and other wasps are similarly attracted to elaiosomes.
 The wasps carry off the seeds and feed on the elaiosomes an average of about 1.4 meters away from the parent plant.
 Yellow jackets are documented seed dispersers for at least three species of Trillium (T. catesbaei, T. cuneatum, T. undulatum).

+The seeds of some Trillium species are more attractive to ants than others.
+Widely distributed species (e.g., Trillium grandiflorum, Trillium catesbaei, and Trillium cuneatum) are more attractive to ants than narrowly endemic species (e.g., Trillium lancifolium, Trillium discolor, and Trillium decumbens).